avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 `http://en.wikipedia.org/wiki/Connected\_component\_(graph\_theory) <http://en.wikipedia.org/wiki/Connected_component_(graph_theory)>`_

-You can find connected components of a graph in R, by using the connectedComp function in the "RBGL" library.
+You can find connected components of a graph in R, by using the connectedComp function in the "RBGL" package.
 For example, to find connected components in the litG graph, we type:

 ::